Exploiting Unlabeled Data with Multiple Expert Teachers for Open Vocabulary Aerial Object Detection and Its Orientation Adaptation: Experiments

 \subsection{Open-vocabulary Aerial Detection Benchmark}

-As shown in Fig.~\ref{fig:benchmark}, we evaluate our approach and set the open-vocabulary aerial detection benchmark\footnote{The code is available at \url{https://github.com/lizzy8587/CastDet}.} on two typical aerial datasets: DIOR and DOTA.
+As shown in Fig.~\ref{fig:benchmark}, we evaluate our approach and set the open-vocabulary aerial detection benchmark\footnote{The code is available at \url{https://github.com/VisionXLab/CastDet}.} on three typical aerial datasets: DIOR~\cite{dior_li2020object}, DOTA~\cite{DOTA8578516} and STAR~\cite{li2024star}.
 Following the setup of CastDet~\cite{castdet}, we divide the classes into base ($\mathcal{C}_{\text{base}}$) and novel ($\mathcal{C}_{\text{novel}}$) categories.
-Specifically, we use 16 base classes and 4 novel classes for DIOR, 13 base classes and 2 novel classes for DOTA.
+Specifically, we use 16 base classes and 4 novel classes for DIOR, 13 base classes and 2 novel classes for DOTA, and 40 base classes and 8 novel classes for STAR.
 During training, only the annotations for base categories are used.
 Our experiments cover two tasks: horizontal open-vocabulary detection and oriented open-vocabulary detection.

-\subsubsection{Datasets.}
+\subsubsection{Datasets}

 To establish a robust benchmark, we evaluate our approach using several datasets:

 \textbf{DOTA}~\cite{DOTA8578516} comprises 2,806 aerial images from different sensors and platforms with the resolution range from 800 to 4,000, annotated by 15 common categories.
 We crop the original images into 1,024$\times$1,024 patches with an overlap of 200, and follow the guidelines in MMRotate~\cite{zhou2022mmrotate} to merge the detection results of all patches for evaluation.